-Glen Gillen, EdD, OTR, FAOTA,is currently a member of the full-time faculty at Columbia Universitys College of Physicians and Surgeons.
-He has authored over 50 publications including textbooks, chapters, and peerreviewed research.
+Glen Gillen is currently an Associate Professor of Clinical Occupational Therapy at Columbia University.
+He has authored over 50 publications including textbooks, chapters, and peer reviewed research.
 Glen is best known in the neurorehabilitation community for his contribution to the literature, the textbook Stroke Rehabilitation: A Function-Based Approach third edition and Cognitive and Perceptual Rehabilitation: Optimizing Function both published by Elsevier.
-Glens experience spans the continuum of care from acute to long term care.
-A past recipient of AOTFs Award for Clinical Excellence in Rehabilitation and AOTAs Recognition of Achievement Award, Glen lectures extensively on the local, state, national, and university level regarding multiple topics related to neurorehabilitation.
+Glen’s experience spans the continuum of care from acute to long term care.
+A past recipient of AOTF’s Award for Clinical Excellence in Rehabilitation and AOTA’s Recognition of Achievement Award, Glen lectures extensively on the local, state, national, and university level regarding multiple topics related to neurorehabilitation.
 He maintains a clinical caseload working in the areas of acute care and inpatient rehabilitation.
 He serves on several editorial boards for journals related to physical medicine and rehabilitation.

 Evaluation and Treatment of Cognitive-Perceptual Problems: A Function-Based Approach